NoraphutBuathong18/Logistic/README.md

 # Logistics API Server

-A Node.js and Express based REST API for managing logistics data.
-This project connects to an Oracle Database to provide data for Big Data systems and other integrations (such as Power BI).
+A Node.js and Express-based REST API server designed to manage and expose structured logistics data from an Oracle Database for analytics and business intelligence systems such as Power BI.

 PowerBi: https://app.powerbi.com/view?r=eyJrIjoiYTEzYWZhMjMtYWRmNi00MDQwLWFmMzQtY2VjOTczZTVkMzhiIiwidCI6ImZkMjA2NzE1LTc1MDktNGFlNS05Yjk2LTc2YmI5Nzg4NmE4NCIsImMiOjEwfQ%3D%3D

 ## Key Achievements & Responsibilities

-- Designed and implemented a data pipeline to collect sales data from CSV files and REST APIs
+- Designed and implemented a RESTful API server for managing logistics data
-- Performed data cleaning and transformation using Python (Pandas)
-- Loaded processed data into MySQL database for analytical querying
+- Designed relational database schema in Oracle DB to support structured logistics data
-- Wrote complex SQL queries using SELECT, JOIN, GROUP BY for sales analysis
+- Wrote SQL queries using SELECT, JOIN, GROUP BY for analytical and reporting purposes
-- Implemented data validation checks to ensure data quality (accuracy, completeness)
-- Designed database schema for structured data storage
-- Generated analytical reports and dashboards for business insights
+- Aggregated and exposed data endpoints for integration with Power BI dashboards
+- Ensured data integrity using primary keys, foreign keys, and relational constraints
+- Structured API endpoints to support scalable data retrieval and integration with external systems

 ## Features